aredmondd/reservoirv2.1/README.md

 # Reservoir

 Reservoir is a web app that helps you organize and track your media, connect with friends, share recommendations, and receive personalized AI suggestions.

+  *Reservoir was built for Senior Project (CSC4899) under the supervision of Dr. Roberson in Fall of 2024*

 ## Features
 - Add & track movies, TV shows, & anime in multiple different lists (watchlist, currently watching, history)